July 2, 2025

 Written by Amelia

-Sasha works in customer service for local council, but she spent many years working in Melbourne’s tourism industry – a role that saw her travelling the world working on cruise ships.
-Sasha’s job involved recommending the best places to visit and shop across the globe, and she says “if you can get to a place by ship, I’ve pretty much been there!”
+Sasha currently works in customer service for a local council, but she spent many years working in Melbourne’s tourism industry, and before that she was travelling the world working on international cruise ships

 Having explored some of the most incredible international destinations, Sasha names Peninsula Hot Springs as one of her absolute favourite venues, worldwide.
 We spoke to Sasha about why Peninsula Hot Springs has such a special place in her heart.